top of page

 These are not typically taken by individuals on an adventure due to their weight and cost.
 Sometimes the team lead in a group, especially a paid group, may have a satellite phone.

 Satellite phones are on 1 of 4 networks, Iridium, Inmarsat, Globalstar, and Thuraya.
-Thuraya is mainly just middle east so if you are looking for any form of global coverage you just have 3 to consider.
+Thuraya is mainly just Middle East so if you are looking for any form of global coverage you just have 3 to consider.
 Iridium has the best most reliable coverage and phones, but Globalstar has cheaper service plans, however, their coverage is not quite as complete.

 Typically they allow data calls, texts and many now have some GPS functionality.
 They cost anywhere from £400 to £1000, depending on features and how rugged you need them.
 They also have data capabilities but don't get excited, most stop at 9.6K.